sunits/Reverberated_WSJ_2MIX/README.md

 ## Instructions

 Run ``` ./create_corrupted_speech.sh --stage 0 --wsj_data_path  wsj_path --chime5_wav_base chime_path --dihard_sad_label_path dihard_path --dest save_path```

+### Paths
 * wsj_path :  Path to precomputed wsj-2mix dataset.
 Should contain the folder 2speakers/wav16k/
 * chime_path : Path to chime-5 dataset.
 Should contain the folders train, dev and eval
 * dihard_path : Path to dihard labels.
 Should contain ```*.lab``` files for the train and dev set

+### Stages:
+* stage 0:  Download RIR files (~ 7 GB) to save_path, deflate the compressed files and create a softlink to the RIRs in the current folder
+* stage 1:  Extract chime 5 noise using dihard labels
+* stage 2:  Create the mixture.
+See the code to allow parallelization

 ## Output Data
 Creates the following sub-folders in each of tr, tt and cv folders: